An Open Letter To Theatre And Performance Makers

 Birmingham Repertory Theatre is proud to be a signatory of this open letter to theatre and performance makers, alongside many other theatre, performance companies and venues across the UK.

-Audio and large print versions of the below letter are available to listen to and download on the right hand side of this page.
+Audio, BSL, easy read and large print versions of the below letter are available to listen to, watch and download on the right hand side of this page.

 This is a letter to self-employed and freelance theatre and performance makers in the UK.
 To the actors, playwrights, directors, choreographers, stage managers, designers, stage crews and set-builders to name just a few.